Hotel Koh-I Nor

 views over the village and the mountains.
 A south facing open air terrace is spectacular for watching the sunsets in the highest hotel in Europe.

-Built in wood with unusual stone cladding and rich dark colors flowing throughout, opulence is obvious without losing the comfort and cosiness craved by the skiing fraternity.
+Built in wood with unusual stone cladding and rich dark colours flowing throughout, opulence is obvious without losing the comfort and cosiness craved by the skiing fraternity.
 The diamond logo is imprinted on various surfaces, including your bed, just to remind you, lest you forget, that this is the jewel in the Val Tho crown.

 The ski room and shop are filled with the latest technologies to make your experience a little easier even if your pocket ends up a little lighter.
 There are heated boot dryers and secure lockers in the ski room.
 You can ski straight onto the piste from the hotel; imagine a slip road onto the motorway.
 Joining the crowd hurtling down hill needs to be timed to perfection.
 One second either way and you could find yourself at the bottom of the slope quicker than anticipated and in rather a lot of pain.